 - Integrate with an LMS

-A tool like TechSmith Relay will you save steps and help create a better community around online courses.
+A tool like TechSmith Camtasia will save you steps and help create better content for online courses.

 Next, let’s explore various types of distance learning.
 These approaches to education can be synchronous or asynchronous.
 Some fall into both categories.